anijs/anijs.wiki.repository/Selecting html elements.md

 ##### find #####

-_Returns descendant elements, each element in the current set of matched elements optionally filtered by a selector, this function takes at most two parameters_
+_Returns descendant elements, of the omitted or specified element, optionally filtered by a selector, this function takes at most two parameters_

 <u>Examples:</u>